tgwalker93/TokenNFTAndCustomSmartContracts/README.md

 ﻿# TokenNFTAndCustomSmartContracts
 I worked with the thirdweb framework for building DApps (https://thirdweb.com/dashboard/contracts), their github has great starter code applications: https://github.com/thirdweb-example.
 They provide an SDK, and great template smart contracts.
 I struggled alot with getting the functionality of the custom smart contracts to work.
-Ultimately, I learned how to interface with smart contracts in software applications using the Thirdweb SDK, build custom smart contracts and publish/deploy them.
+Ultimately, I learned how to interface with smart contracts in software applications using the Thirdweb SDK.
+I also learned how to build custom smart contracts in Solidity and publish/deploy them through the Thirdweb framework.

 ## Team Members
 - Tyler Walker (Me, myself, and I) - tywa3656@colorado.edu